Best picksSource-synthesized guidance

 Best Grinder for Filter Coffee – Near-Zero Retention

-• +Single-dose design with magnetic catch cup and anti-static coating results in under 0.1g retention — best in class for home filter grinders
+• Single-dose design with magnetic catch cup and anti-static coating keeps retention very low for home filter grinding

 Baratza Virtuoso+